Connection Profiles

 drop-down list, select Centralized Connection Profiles.

-The Centralized Connection Profiles pane appears.
+The Centralized Connection Profiles page appears.

 -

-From the Add Connection Profile drop-down list, select the required Plug-in.
+From the Add Connection Profile drop-down list, select the required plug-in.

 The Add Connection Profile pane appears.